Safe Local Python Executor is an MCP server that wraps Hugging Face's LocalPythonExecutor

 Restart Claude Desktop

-The Python executor tool will now be available in Claude (indicated by a hammer icon in the message input field)
+The Python executor tool will now be available in Claude (look for the hammer icon in the message input field)

-Claude will use the Safe Local Python Executor to run the code and show you the results.
+When you use these prompts, Claude will use the safe Python executor to run the code and return the results.

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json